mdw/mdw.github.io/_posts/2015-11-20-emercoind-setup-debian.md

     tar xvf emercoin-0.3.4-linux.tar.gz
     ln -s /usr/local/src/emercoin-0.3.4-linux/bin/64/emercoind /usr/local/bin/emercoind

 __emercoind__ is the headless daemon that you want to run, as the GUI wallet you would run on your desktop is _emercoin-qt_.
-I want to use it as a _systemd service_, so in /etc/systemd/system/ I create a [emercoin.service](/data/emercoin.service.txt) file and start the service by typing:
+I want to use it as a _systemd service_, so in _/etc/systemd/system/_ I create a [emercoin.service](/data/emercoin.service.txt) file and start the service by typing:

     systemctl enable emercoin.service
     systemctl start emercoin

-Note that in our [emercoin.service](/data/emercoin.service.txt) file we're running this as the user _emercoin_ and they'll need a config file in their `~/.emercoin` directory.
+Note that in our [emercoin.service](/data/emercoin.service.txt) file we're running this as the user _emc_ and they'll need a config file in their `~/.emercoin` directory.
 This can be very simple, we only need something like this (be sure to put some _rpcuser_ and _rpcpassword_ on first two lines where I'm showing angle brackets):

     rpcuser=<usernamehere>
     rpcpassword=<userpasswordhere>